Sign-on and sign-off: Historical

-In a number of countries closedowns formerly took place during the daytime as well as overnight.
+In a number of countries, closedowns formerly took place during the daytime, as well as overnight.
 In the United Kingdom, this was initially due to government-imposed restrictions on daytime broadcasting hours, and later, due to budgetary constraints.
-The eventual relaxation of these rules meant that afternoon closedowns ceased permanently on the ITV network in October 1972, but the BBC maintained the practice until Friday 24 October 1986, before commencing a full daytime service on the following Monday.
+The eventual relaxation of these rules meant that afternoon closedowns ceased permanently on the ITV network in October 1972, but the BBC maintained the practice until Friday 24 October 1986, before commencing a full daytime service the following Monday.
 Afternoon closedowns continued in South Korea until December 2005.
 Hong Kong's broadcasting networks (particularly the English-speaking channels) also practiced this until mid-2008.
-In these cases, the station's transmitters later did not actually shut-down for the afternoon break; either a test-card was played or a static schedule was posted telling viewers of the programming line-up once broadcasting resumes.
+In these cases, the station's transmitters later did not actually shut down for the afternoon break; either a test card was played, or static schedule was posted, telling viewers of the programming line-up once broadcasting resumes.

 In Indonesia, restrictions on broadcast hours were also implemented in July 2005 as part of an energy saving campaign.
 Three years later, they were implemented again due to the electricity crisis.

 Medium-wave AM

 Medium wave radio is a special case due to its unusual propagation characteristics; it can bounce hundreds of miles by reflecting from the upper atmosphere at night, but during the day these same layers absorb signal instead of reflecting.
 A few powerful regional clear-channel stations have an extensive secondary coverage area which is protected by having smaller local co-channel stations in distant communities sign off shortly before sunset.
 A frequency on which a broadcaster has to drastically reduce power or sign off entirely at sunset was traditionally the least desirable assignment, which would usually go to small or new-entrant stations when all of the more favourable slots were already allocated.

-These AM daytimers are becoming less common as stations (and audiences) migrate to FM or to frequencies vacated by the closure of other stations, but a handful still exist in the US and México.
+These AM daytimers are becoming less common as stations (and audiences) migrate to FM or to frequencies vacated by the closure of other stations, but a handful still exist in the US and Mexico.